Dev-Ogechi/form-to-email/README.md

-# form-to-email
+# Form-to-email
-Send data from webpage Form to destined email address using Javascript
+Send data input in a Website Form to destined email address using Javascript

+## Features
+- Email validation
+- Beautiful UI